Floppy Eyelid Syndrome

 Management

-At Idaho Eyelid and Facial Plastic Surgery, diagnosis is typically made by the classic appearance and effortless or spontaneous eversion of the eyelids.
-There are few ancillary tests to consider beyond the normal ocular evaluation, though vital dye staining (e.g., sodium fluorescein, rose bengal and/or lissamine green) may help to assess the severity of any associated keratopathy.
-Treatment for FES consists primarily of lubricating the ocular surface and safeguarding the eye from nocturnal damage.
-Isotonic artificial tears, used liberally throughout the day, help to eliminate mucous debris and promote corneal healing.
-In cases of moderate or profound epitheliopathy, more viscous lubricants such as Systane or Refresh Liquigel are considered.
-At bedtime, patient should use either a bland ophthalmic ointment (e.g. Tears Naturale P.M.) or mild antibiotic ointment and apply a protective eye shield, or simply tape the lids in a closed position.
-Substantial, recalcitrant cases that do not respond to primary therapy might possibly require surgical intervention.
-Most commonly, this involves a lateral eyelid tightening procedure at the lateral canthus, or a horizontal lid shortening procedure by full-thickness resection of the lateral one-third of the lid margin.67 Lateral tarsorrhaphy has been suggested for noncompliant patients with severe disease.
+At Idaho Eyelid and Facial Plastic Surgery, diagnosis is typically made by the appearance and the effortless or spontaneous eversion of the eyelids.
+There are few ancillary tests to consider beyond the normal ocular evaluation, though vital dye staining may help assess the severity of any associated keratopathy.
+Treatment for FES involves lubricating the ocular surface and protecting the eye safe from nocturnal damage.
+Artificial tears help eliminate mucus debris and promote corneal healing.
+In cases of epitheliopathy, more viscous lubricants are recommended.
+At night, FES patients should use either an ophthalmic ointment or a mild antibiotic ointment and apply a protective eye shield or tape.
+Patients who do not respond to primary therapy may require surgical intervention involving a lateral eyelid tightening procedure at the lateral canthus.

 References